-A Worksop man has been one of the first to get a new knee and return home on the same day thanks to a team at Barlborough NHS Treatment Centre who have pioneered routine hip and knee replacement as day surgery.
+A Worksop man has been one of the first to get a new knee and return home on the same day thanks to a team at Practice Plus Group Hospital, Barlborough (formally Barlborough NHS Treatment Centre) who have pioneered routine hip and knee replacement as day surgery.

 Adrian Roke, 48, was in terrible pain caused by osteoarthritis.
 The condition eroded the cartilage and joints in both knees.
 His father has suffered from the same condition, having had his hip replaced at the same age.